 It describes what such SEO results tend to look like, which is a little different than the image from the patent application above that includes 3 different sets of symptoms about mono:

-Search results commonly include a title from a responsive document and a snippet of text from the document that includes one or more of the search terms in the query.
-Such snippets are not natural language results and typically fail to provide a complete, easily understood answer to non- factual questions where there is no one correct answer.
+Search results commonly include a title from a responsive document and a snippet of text from the document that includes one or more search terms in the query.
+Such snippets are not natural language results and typically fail to provide a complete, easily understood answer to non-factual questions where there is no one correct answer.

 While a user can select the link associated with the snippet to view the context of the snippet in the original document to determine whether the identified information is adequate, this slows the user experience and involves additional effort on the part of the user to receive an answer to a non-factual question.

-The patent filings tells us that by providing natural language answers to a query, we are shown answers “in a paragraph and/or list format that provide diverse or complex answers or more than one fact per answer.”
+The patent filings tell us that by providing natural language search results answers to a query, we are shown answers “in a paragraph and/or list format that provide diverse or complex answers or more than one fact per answer.”

-In the second part to this series on Direct Answers, we will explore the “high quality” of these answers because, as Google tells us, they are “derived from authoritative sources.”
-The word “authority” in relation to a web site under SEO is often not very well defined, but in this patent there’s definitely a reasonable explanation from where Google determines a site is an authority in this natural language search results patent.
+In the second part of this series on Featured Snippets, we will explore the “high quality” of these answers because, as Google tells us, they are “derived from authoritative sources.”
+The word “authority” about a website under SEO is often not very well defined.
+Still, there’s definitely a reasonable explanation from where Google determines a site is an authority in this natural language search results patent.

-We are also told that a searcher can quickly and easily compare answers from multiple “authoritative” web sites, even if only the beginning of an answer is shown in the results.
-This part of thet patent doesn’t seem to mesh well with actual practice at Google.
-When we look at the “symptoms of mono” example above, we see results from Webmd, Mayoclinic, and Medicinenet.com.
-When we perform an actual search such as “symptoms of Mono, we only see one natural answer results.
+We are also told that a searcher can quickly and easily compare answers from multiple “authoritative” websites, even if only the beginning of an answer is shown in the results.
+This part of that patent doesn’t seem to mesh well with actual practice at Google.
+For example, when we look at the “symptoms of mono” example above, we see results from Webmd, Mayoclinic, and Medicinenet.com.
+However, when we perform an actual search such as “symptoms of Mono, we only see one natural answer results.

-Since Google isn’t bound to return a natural language result that needs to match all the keywords within the original query, it has the freedom to “identify the intent of a natural language query and, thus, provide high quality answers that a conventional search engine may miss or may not rank highly in response to the natural language query.”
+Since Google isn’t bound to return natural language search results that need to match all the keywords within the original query, it has the freedom to “identify the intent of a natural language query and, thus, provide high-quality answers that a conventional search engine may miss or may not rank highly in response to the natural language query.”

-Additional Aspects of Google’s Approach to Finding Natural Language Answer
+Additional Aspects of Google’s Approach to Finding Natural Language Search Results

 Using Headers & Text to Generate Answers – The parts that follow this one will include a look at how headers and text from a page that might provide an answer might be formatted and assigned to a question that it could answer, as part of a Question and Answer Data Store where multiple related answers could come from.